-When adding message content keywords and phrases, be sure to press Enter after typing each keyword or phrase.
-That will create a card for them in the text box, as shown below.
+When adding text keywords and phrases, be sure to press Enter after typing each keyword or phrase.
+That will create a card for them in the text box.

 With automated messages in Engage, you can choose to share a welcome message when customers reach out, or an away message for when the team is out of the office.
 You can specify the applicable channels (Facebook, Instagram, Twitter, or WhatsApp) for each message and also the days and times your channels will be considered “away."